unlock-protocol/unlock/smart-contracts/README.md

 chainId: <chainId>
 ```

-### Create a gnosis safe and transfer Unlock ownership there
+### Create a Safe and transfer Unlock ownership there

 1. Run this command to create a safe with the same owners as the mainnet wallet

 ```
-yarn hardhat gnosis:create --network goerli
+yarn hardhat safe:create --network goerli
 ```

-2. Go to https://gnosis-safe.io/app/load and follow the steps to add the new wallet.
+1. Go to https://safe.global/app/load and follow the steps to add the new wallet.

-3. Transfer the ownership of the Unlock instance to the multisig
+2. Transfer the ownership of the Unlock instance to the multisig

 ```
-yarn hardhat gnosis:transfer --safe-address <GNOSIS_SAFE_ADDRESS> \
+yarn hardhat safe:transfer --safe-address <SAFE_GLOBAL_ADDRESS> \
   --contract-address <UNLOCK_ADDRESS>
   --network goerli
 ```